ttbilgin/wiley_book_chapter/book_chapter.md

 For Alzheimer's disease progression, Bossa & Sahli (2023) employed a multidimensional ODE-based model that captures disease dynamics using conventional differential equation frameworks rather than neural ODEs.
 Their model demonstrates how mathematical modeling can provide insights into disease progression patterns.

+#### **3.2.3.
+Multiple Sclerosis Disease Progression Modeling**

+A significant advancement in MS research comes from Qian et al. (2021), who developed Latent Hybridisation Models (LHM) that combine expert-designed ODEs with Neural ODEs for disease progression modeling.
+Published at NeurIPS 2021, their framework integrates domain knowledge with data-driven approaches, outperforming baseline methods especially with limited training data.
+While initially demonstrated on COVID-19 intensive care data, the framework directly applies to MS disease progression and treatment optimization scenarios.

+The integration of Neural ODEs with diffusion models shows particular promise for MS progression modeling, as demonstrated by the Brain Latent Progression (BrLP) model mentioned earlier, which combines multiple generative approaches for comprehensive disease trajectory prediction.

 ---

 ### **3.3.
 Reinforcement Learning Applications in Neurological Care**